Xenopus: Investigation of fundamental biological processes

 DNA replication: Xenopus cell-free extracts also support the synchronous assembly and the activation of origins of DNA replication.
 They have been instrumental in characterizing the biochemical function of the prereplicative complex, including MCM proteins.

 DNA damage response: Cell-free extracts have been instrumental to unravel the signaling pathways activated in response to DNA double-strand breaks (ATM), replication fork stalling (ATR) or DNA interstrand crosslinks (FA proteins and ATR).
 Notably, several mechanisms and components of these signal transduction pathways were first identified in Xenopus.

 Apoptosis: Xenopus oocytes provide a tractable model for biochemical studies of apoptosis.
 Recently, oocytes were used recently to study the biochemical mechanisms of caspase-2 activation; importantly, this mechanism turns out to be conserved in mammals.

 Regenerative medicine: In recent years, tremendous interest in developmental biology has been stoked by the promise of regenerative medicine.
 Xenopus has played a role here, as well.
 For example, expression of seven transcription factors in pluripotent Xenopus cells rendered those cells able to develop into functional eyes when implanted into Xenopus embryos, providing potential insights into the repair of retinal degeneration or damage.
 In a vastly different study, Xenopus embryos was used to study the effects of tissue tension on morphogenesis, an issue that will be critical for in vitro tissue engineering.
 Xenopus species are important model organisms for the study of spinal cord regeneration, because while capable of regeneration in their larval stages, Xenopus lose this capacity in early metamorphosis.
+Adult Xenopus can regrow part of their heart within 30 days after resection.

 Physiology: The directional beating of multiciliated cells is essential to development and homeostasis in the central nervous system, the airway, and the oviduct.
 The multiciliated cells of the Xenopus epidermis have recently been developed as the first in vivo test-bed for live-cell studies of such ciliated tissues, and these studies have provided important insights into the biomechanical and molecular control of directional beating.

 Actin: Another result from cell-free Xenopus oocyte extracts has been improved understanding of actin.